databrickslabs/dbldatagen/docs/source/APIDOCS.md

 - The `withColumn` method call for the `code4` column specifies the generation of string values from the allowable values `['a', 'b', or 'c']` inclusive.
-But the `percent_nulls` option gives a 5% chance of a null value being generated.
+But the `percentNulls` option gives a 5% chance of a null value being generated.
 These will be computed via a uniformly distributed random value.

-> By default null values will not be generated for a field, unless the `percent_nulls` option is specified
+> By default null values will not be generated for a field, unless the `percentNulls` option is specified

 - The `withColumn` method call for the `code5` column specifies the generation of string values from the allowable values `['a', 'b', or 'c']`